 In Woodhouse Eaves our creations can be found in the Spar store (to the left of the counter), the Woodhouse Agora and Apples and Pears Greengrocer.
 We supply the bags knowing that many people forget to bring a shopping bag or might not have envisaged going shopping.
 Individuals are able to take a bag and keep it if they need to.
 If however, they have many other bags at home, they are asked to bring it back next time they are in store.

-We also give bags to Warning Zone in Leicester.
-They use Morsbags to give their literature to each school, saving many plastic bags.
+We also give bags to Warning Zone and the Buddhist Centre in Leicester.

 We are always in need of more fabric.
 If you have any unwanted pieces of fabric, please do contact us.
 Don't worry if it is faded or has a stain, we will work around that or make it part of the design!

-If you want to have a go at making your own MORSBAG we have pre-cut kits ready for you to sew.
-Contact firstname.lastname@example.org.
+If you want to have a go at making your own MORSBAG, contact us for a pre-cut kits ready for you to sew.